JordanRL/Fermat/docs/getting-started/using-factories.md

     This makes calls to this factory method very low cost from both a memory and computation perspective if you need the value to be a guaranteed instance of a particular class.

-!!! warning "Mixed Argument Limitations"
+!!! fail "Mixed Argument Limitations"
     The `$values` argument is listed in this documentation as `mixed`.
 In fact, the valid input types are:

     - An `integer`